facebook/docusaurus/CONTRIBUTING.md

 ### Contributor License Agreement (CLA)

 In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once, so if you've done this for another Facebook open source project, you're good to go.
-If you are submitting a pull request for the first time, the Facebook GitHub Bot will reply with a link to the CLA form.
+You only need to do this once, so if you've done this for another Meta open source project, you're good to go.
+If you are submitting a pull request for the first time, the Meta GitHub Bot will reply with a link to the CLA form.
 You may also [complete your CLA here](https://code.facebook.com/cla).

 After you have signed the CLA, the CLA bot would automatically update the PR status.
 There's no need to open a new PR.